mpalourdio/cortexrepro/README.md

 4. `cd /path/to/cloned/repo`
 5. `./mvnw clean -Pnative native:compile` or `./mvnw -e -X clean -Pnative native:compile` for more logging
+6. A simple`./mvnw clean compile` might segfault too, but strangely a bit less error-prone.
+This should never be the case, in any of the maven phase (clean, validate, compipel, test, package, verify, install, deploy, etc.) as this never happens with other JDK distribution (Oracle, temurin, etc.)
-6. Wait a few minutes
+7. Wait a few minutes
-7. segfault
+8. segfault